tamannaa-a/AI-LAB/README.md

 * Development Tool-	Google Colab, Jupyter Notebook

 # Learning Outcomes
-By exploring this lab, you will:
+By exploring this lab, we will:

 * Understand and implement search strategies for AI agents